loganintech/PhoneCallScript/README.md

 dotnet restore
 dotnet run
 ```
+Hold escape to clean exit after a batch of calls.

 THIS COSTS YOU MONEY, DO NOT RUN UNLESS YOU KNOW THE FULL COSTS OF THE TWILIO API